erSubhashThapa/100daysofcode/r1-log.md

    ## Error handling in classes?

-   How to I throw an error if the wrong parameters are passed to the constructor?
+   I'm wondering if there's a proper way to I throw an error if the wrong parameters are passed to the constructor.
+I havn't done a lot with error handling.
+In my class I just do simple if statements (*see below*) but I don't think this is the proper way.

    ## Is my Search class constructor too busy?

    I changed my `searchString()` function to a class called `Search`.

+   I spent a lot of time thinking about this class and classes in general.

    It doesn't look clean and neat like all the other classes I've seen.